 In the smartphone era it's possible for everyone to be a DJ or a musician - if only you know how to fish the right apps from the Play Store pond.
 And if you already have the necessary musical knowledge, you'll be pleased to know the Play Store is full of many useful tools that can assist with everything from tuning instruments to mixing samples.
-Here we present some of the best free apps.
+Here our the best Apps for Musicians.

 Pianist HD - Piano For You